A-Archives-and-Forks/bevy-cheatbook/src/introduction.md

 your contribution, you are given a period of 1 month to comply with the full terms of the CC BY-NC-SA 4.0 license or delete your work.
 If upstream accepts your contribution, the MIT-0 license applies.

-## Contributions

-Development of this book is hosted on [GitHub][project::cb].

-Please file GitHub Issues for any wrong/confusing/misleading information, as well as suggestions for new content you'd like to be added to the book.

-I generally work on the book on my own and ignore pull requests.

-Please do not create PRs.
-Or if you do, be prepared for them to be ignored or closed if I find that they take up too much of my time or don't help me enough.

-See the [Contributing][cb::contributing] section for all the details.

-## Stability Warning

-Bevy is still a new and experimental game engine!
-It has only been public since August 2020!

-While improvements have been happening at an incredible pace, and development is active, Bevy simply hasn't yet had the time to mature.

-*There are no stability guarantees and breaking changes happen often!*

-Usually, it not hard to adapt to changes with new releases, but you have been warned!